solrak29/ecba/Readme.md

 ```
 **Todo**
 ```
+20180528 The controller module has specific calls to console to start as chat or bot.
+This should not be the
+         case.
+We should start any module and and that module will set that object as source or destination.
+         So for console, it should be the following:  console.createECBAConsole(); console.asSource(); or console.createECBAConsole(AS_SOURCE).
 20180425 Add the ability to manage multiple source and desitnatons 20180424 Add project dependancies (example prompt and colors need to be added) 20180422 Have to see how we make sure dependant modules have the correct function implmeneted.
 It seems something like the template design patter here.